 Using Natural Inks

-For my paintings I use handmade chestnut brown and silvery grey inks together with Japanese sumi and India black inks.
-The natural inks come from black walnuts and acorn caps.
+For my paintings I use handmade chestnut brown and silvery grey inks together with Japanese sumi and black calligraphy inks.
+The natural inks come from hawthorn berries and sumac berries, black walnuts and acorn caps.

 Sketch Paper - The first 40

-Using this paper will have the unique effect of aging overtime.
+Using sketch paper has the unique effect of aging overtime.
 The paper may yellow or fade, especially if the paintings are hung in sunlight.

 I was worried about this, but I have come to see this decomposition as part of the artwork.
 They invite reflection and are also an invitation to exchange old images for new ones overtime and experience fresh impressions.